s1vax/Pwnagotchi/README.md

 ### 💻 Firmware
    - Several websites offer different versions of pwnagotchi.
 In this repository, we will use the firmware located in the #firmware folder.

-   - Once the `.rar` file with extension `.img` has been downloaded, we need to prepare our Micro SD card in a Micro SD card holder to insert it into our PC and flash it with the file we downloaded.
+   - Once the `.rar` file with extension `.img` has been downloaded from the #firmware folder, we need to prepare our Micro SD card in a Micro SD card holder to insert it into our PC and flash it with the file we downloaded.

    - To flash the card, it is recommended to use the applications: `balenaEtcher` o `Raspberry Imager`.
 Depending on which flashing tool we select, we must:
      - For `balenaEtcher`: